marksherriff/uvacs-advising/bacs/declaring.md

 __Step 3:__
 At the bottom of that form, you’ll see a button with a paper-clip.
 This lets you add an attachment.
-Click on that and attach the PDF file that is your completed CS major declaration form.
-Be sure you don’t forget this!
+Click on that and attach the PDF file of the completed [CS department declaration form]({{ site.data.externallinks.bacs_declaration_form }}) that we mentioned earlier.
+Be sure you don’t forget to complete and attach this!

 __Final Step:__
 Be sure to click __Finish__ at the bottom of the major declaration form!